Posted by Lydia Excell, Trainee Solicitor

 Do you have a claim?

 When you initially took out your endowment mortgage you should have received clear advice on the best policy for you.
-Your advisor would have been obligated to provide you certain advice to ensure that you were aware and accepted the risk of the policy.
+Your adviser would have been obligated to provide you certain advice to ensure that you were aware and accepted the risk of the policy.

 Claims against the bank or mortgage broker who potentially mis-sold you the endowment mortgage should be made within a certain time period.